zk4/a/README.md

 1. Fork this repo.

 2. Code some script in any language you want, put them in ${pwd}/actions/.
+Or you can use the action to create the action. `action | create action.sh`.

 3. chmod the file, done.